Jayshreepatil90/BBCRmsAPIAutomation/README.md

 - **TestNG and Junit ** for test execution
 - **Maven** for dependency management
 - **ConfigReader** utility for externalized configurations

 # Running Tests
 - Right-click on CucumberRunnerTests.java → Run
+- Cucumber-based reports will be generated in target->MyReports